The Importance of Vitamins for the Human Body

 - Water-Soluble Vitamins: These vitamins readily dissolve in water and are not stored in the body for long periods.
 Consistent dietary intake is crucial to maintain adequate levels.
 Examples include vitamin C and B vitamins (B1, B2, B3, B5, B6, B7, B9, B12).

 - Fat-Soluble Vitamins: These vitamins dissolve in fat and can be stored in the body for longer durations.
-Examples include vitamins A, D, E, and K.
+Examples of this include vitamins A, D, E, and K.

 Sources of Vitamins